 How can I open a Microsoft .wps or Works file in Word?

-In order to view a Microsoft Works .wps file in Microsoft Word, you'll need a converter that will enable Microsoft Word to view the files.
-Microsoft provides a free file known as wp6rtf.exe that is compatible with Microsoft Word 2000, 2002, 2003, and 2007, and is able to open Microsoft Works 4.0, 6.0, 7.0, and 9.0 documents.
+In order to view a Microsoft Works .wps file in Microsoft Word, you need a converter that enables Microsoft Word to view the files.
+Microsoft provides a free file known as wp6rtf.exe that is compatible with Microsoft Word 2000, 2002, 2003, and 2007, and allows you to open Microsoft Works 4.0, 6.0, 7.0, and 9.0 documents.

 Once this file has been downloaded follow the steps listed below.

 - Double-click the wp6rtf.exe file which runs without any additional prompts or information.

 - After the file appears to have run open Microsoft Word.

 - In Microsoft Word click File and then Open.